hkotek/hkotek.com/_posts/2025-10-01-application-dos-donts.md

 #### Notes

 [^1]: I've learned this is a Smart Reply suggested by LinkedIn.
 It's not very smart.
-[^2]: In the past ~24 hours I have received roughly 500 messages about my re-upped job ad and LinkedIn post.
+[^2]: In the past ~24 hours, I have received roughly 500 messages about my re-upped job ad and LinkedIn post.
 I absolutely can't take meetings with every person who "wants to learn more", there are simply not enough hours in the day.
+[^3]: Feel free to call me Hadas!
+I just don't enjoy [untitling](https://www.linkedin.com/pulse/untitling-form-microaggression-pam-jackson-phd-cphq/)